Content

 Increase the amount of greenery in the borough

-Whether you have a large garden or just a windowsill you can:
+Add more greenery to your spaces, whether you have a large garden or just a windowsill, every plant counts.

-• plant a wide variety of plant species to support local biodiversity
+• Embrace biodiversity by planting a wide variety of plant species

-• you don’t have to be too tidy: consider wild planting areas, wildflowers and native plants to encourage pollinators
+• Leave a little wild - you don’t have to be too tidy: consider wildflowers and native plants to encourage pollinators like bees and butterflies

-• use permeable materials instead of hardstanding where possible to reduce surface water runoff
+• use permeable materials for paths to reduce surface water runoff

 10 ways to be more sustainable in your garden